The Musicians' Wellness Symposium: Healthy Living for the Modern Musician

 Will this event be recorded?

 Yes.
-For two weeks after the end of the event, you will be given access to the recordings and the Q&A segments.
+For 4 weeks after the end of the event, you will be given access to the recordings and the Q&A segments. â€‹You will only be able to ask questions if you attend live.

 When will I know about Scholarships?